briantbutton/md5-wasm/README.md

 ### Is there a downside?

-You need do NOTHING different to accomodate WebAssembly &mdash; MD5 WASM loads in a browser or Node environment exactly like a pure JavaScript utility would.&nbsp;
+You need do nothing different to accomodate WebAssembly &mdash; MD5 WASM loads in a browser or Node environment exactly like a pure JavaScript utility would.&nbsp;
 Unlike MD5, MD5-WASM does not take parameters in a string format.&nbsp; There is no synchronous version; you must use a promise instead of a simple blocking function call.&nbsp;